juanpallotta/LPP/README.md

 At the moment, configuration files for L0 data level only need a few of basic inputs.
 * `minTime` and `maxTime`: Time bin to analyze inside the input folder.
 In case to analyze all the files inside the folder, these two variables have to be set equals.
 Pay attention to the format: `YYYY/MM/DD-HH:MM:SS`.
 * `inputDataFileFormat`: At the moment, only Licel (`LICEL_FILE`) or Raymetric (`RAYMETRIC_FILE`) data type file are accepted.
 As can be seen, there are planned more input data types formats to convert.
-* `outputDataFileFormat`: The output datatype accepted are: LALINET (`LALINET_NETCDF`) and Sigle Calculus Chain (`SCC_NETCDF`) datatype file.
+* `outputDataFileFormat`: The output data types accepted are: LALINET (`LALINET_NETCDF`) and Single Calculus Chain (`SCC_NETCDF`) data type file.

-A description of LALINET data type and its name conventions, can be see in later section in this document ([LALINET data type format](#LALINET_data_type_format)).
+A description of LALINET data type and its name conventions, can be seen in later sections of this document ([LALINET data type format](#LALINET_data_type_format)).

 If `SCC_NETCDF` is selected, the output file generated can be used as an input for the SCC platform (https://www.earlinet.org/index.php?id=281).
 More info about SCC data file format and its name convention is described in the web page of the project (https://docs.scc.imaa.cnr.it/en/latest/file_formats/netcdf_file.html).
 It is also important to mention that if this output is selected, later modules of LPP (`lidarAnalysis_PDL1` and `lidarAnalysis_PDL2`) cannot be used.

-In order to proceed without mistakes, it highly recommended uncomment the proper line in the configuration files included in this repository.
+In order to proceed without mistakes, it is highly recommended to uncomment the proper line in the configuration files included in this repository.
 Also, its worth mentioning that this inputs allows only one valid entry for each variable, so carefully check that only one line of each variable is uncommented.

 ### `lidarAnalysis_PDL1`: Producing data level 1 products: lidar signals corrections and cloud-mask

-This module receive the NetCDF file produced by the previous module (`lidarAnalysis_PDL0`) as a first parameter (in our example, `../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`).
+This module receives the NetCDF file produced by the previous module (`lidarAnalysis_PDL0`) as a first parameter (in our example, `../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`).
 This module will accept the input file while it is in the LALINET NetCDF format, this mean, the variable `outputDataFileFormat = LALINET_NETCDF` should be set in the configuration file of L0 module.

 An example of how to run this module can be: